 Starting to notice what class my actions would signal has lead to a feeling of constraint on what I could actually do to solve problems around me.
 The explicit version of an inexplicit chain of thought I had today would be something like “If I want to test this brush before I buy it, the obvious thing to do is just lay my jacket out on the floor and test how good it is at getting dust off.”
 Which totally works, assuming you don’t care what strangers in a store who you’ll probably never meet again think of you.

-But it seems more clear to me now how, when high class individuals exercise agency, it looks different than what lower or middle class people are used to; primarily, it’s through delegating tasks to others.
+But it seems more clear to me now how, when high class individuals exercise agency, it looks different than what lower or middle class people are used to.
+One example is that it’s much more likely to be through delegating tasks to others.
 My friend Lulie made the analogy of limbs as an extension of the self in enacting agency in the world, and obvious though it seems in retrospect, it unlocked a whole cascade of realizations.

 Giovanni makes a similar argument in my story at one point, but at the time I wrote it more as a method to achieve difficult goals, not ways-of-being.
 How well you delegate suddenly doesn’t just seem a matter of efficiency; it’s like an entirely different theory of self.
 When you legitimately think of yourself as not just your body, but the resources at your command, your agency is enacted through everyone who does what you want them to, for whatever reason you give them to do it.